xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

   "CONNECTION_STRING" : "...Password=${var.database_password};..."
 ```

 When you run `terraform plan` (or `terraform apply`) Terraform will ask you to give it the database password.
-Try running an apply with the correct password and make sure there aren't any changes.
+Try running an apply with the correct password and make sure there aren't any changes - though Terraform might report it expects to change things because the variable has been marked as sensitive.

 ### Tidying up